HerodotusDev/hdp/README.md

 Most likely you would have to define a new module at this [aggregation_fn/mod.rs](https://github.com/HerodotusDev/hdp/blob/main/crates/core/src/evaluator/aggregation_fn/mod.rs) file.
 Define the new module as Enum and fill out match arms for the added module.

-Depends on the expected input type, if it's an integer use [`U256`](https://docs.rs/alloy-primitives/latest/alloy_primitives/index.html#reexport.U256) and if it's a string then just use String.
+Depends on the expected input type, if it's an integer use [`U256`](https://docs.rs/alloy-primitives/latest/alloy_primitives/index.html#reexport.U256) and if it's a string then just use string.

 Just like [`COUNT_IF`](https://github.com/HerodotusDev/hdp/blob/efaf6bbc27d512453d9e3e9bfc10174d71df5dc9/crates/core/src/evaluator/aggregation_fn/integer.rs#L122) function, if you need additional context to utilize in operation, you could pass it and utilize it.